awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.API.md

 # Retrieving data with the Performance Insights API<a name="USER_PerfInsights.API"></a>

-When Performance Insights is enabled for supported engine types, the API provides visibility into instance performance\.
+When Performance Insights is enabled, the API provides visibility into instance performance\.
 Amazon CloudWatch Logs provides the authoritative source for vended monitoring metrics for AWS services\.

 Performance Insights offers a domain\-specific view of database load measured as average active sessions \(AAS\)\.
 This metric appears to API consumers as a two\-dimensional time\-series dataset\.
 The time dimension of the data provides DB load data for each time point in the queried time range\.
 Each time point decomposes overall load in relation to the requested dimensions, such as `SQL`, `Wait-event`, `User`, or `Host`, measured at that time point\.

 Amazon RDS Performance Insights monitors your Amazon RDS DB instance so that you can analyze and troubleshoot database performance\.
 One way to view Performance Insights data is in the AWS Management Console\.
 Performance Insights also provides a public API so that you can query your own data\.
-You can use the API to offload data into a database, add Performance Insights data to existing monitoring dashboards, or to build monitoring tools\.
+You can use the API to do the following:
++ Offload data into a database
++ Add Performance Insights data to existing monitoring dashboards
++ Build monitoring tools

 To use the Performance Insights API, enable Performance Insights on one of your Amazon RDS DB instances\.
 For information about enabling Performance Insights, see [Enabling and disabling Performance Insights](USER_PerfInsights.Enabling.md)\.

 The Performance Insights API provides the following operations\.